 In my last post I mentioned the founder of Providence, Roger Williams.
 However he was not the first European to settle in Rhode Island.
 That title belongs to Rev. William Blaxton.

 By 1629, the Puritans showed up next door in Charlestown, Massachusetts, but failed to find fresh water to drink.
-Blaxton invited them to move to his land where there was plenty of potable water for everyone.
+Blaxton invited them to move to “his” land where there was plenty of potable water for everyone.
 The Puritans paid him in kind by claiming the land as their own and “granting” 50 acres back to him.
 Like them, he was also frustrated with the Church of England but wasn’t a Puritan.
 When they proved to be intolerant of any point of view that wasn’t Puritan, he promptly sold them his 50 acres, packed up his things and left.
-It seems clear he was forced out and the Puritans were not the peaceful, persecuted heroes practicing “liberty for all” which they often claimed.
+It seems clear he was forced out and the Puritans were not the peaceful, persecuted heroes practicing “liberty for all” which is often claimed.

 He called his home “Study Hall” and it’s said he had the largest library in the colonies with a total of 186 books.
 It’s here in the Blackstone River Valley he is credited for cultivating some of the first American apple orchards and developing Yellow Sweetling apples.
 It’s interesting to note, even today Cumberland, Rhode Island and its neighboring town to the north Wrentham, Massachusetts, are known for their apple orchards.
-He lived peacefully with the Native Americans with whom he shared the woods up until the day he died in 1675, even earning the nickname “The Abbott”.
+It’s said he lived peacefully with the Native Americans with whom he shared the woods up until the day he died in 1675, even earning the nickname “The Abbott”.
 However a few years after his death, his home (like Roger Williams’ and many others along the frontier) was burned to the ground during King Philip’s War.

 In 1886 the hill was leveled by the Lonsdale Company and the Ann and Hope Mill complex was built on the site.
 As the industrial revolution wound down the mill were eventually abandoned until it was converted into a popular department store during the 1950’s.
 Anyone looking to learn more about the life of William Blaxton can read his biography, compiled by one of his descendants, here.
 If you are interested in visiting the area and want to experience the natural beauty and rich history of the Blackstone River Valley, we offer private canoe, snowshoe, hiking and bicycle tours of the area.
-You can learn more about our private tours here.